dEAduction/dEAduction/CONTRIBUTING.md

 terminal usage.
 Some experience in Git is necessary but you can rapidly learn it from scratch (you should feel at ease using git branches).
-L∃∀N experience is useful only if you directly work on the L∃∀N side of the project, otherwise you do not need it.
-Finally, **you do not need to be a programming wizard to contribute**.
-In fact, nobody is in the core-team.
-You just need to know the things that are relevant to *you* and what you want to do.
+L∃∀N experience is useful only if you directly work on the L∃∀N side of the project, otherwise you do not need it. **You do not need to be a programming wizard to contribute**.
+In fact, nobody is in the core-team; you just need the things that are relevant to *you*.

 A [list](#resources-bonus) of online resources is available at the end of this document.
 They do not cover everything but are all useful to this project.
 Do not read them if you do not need or want to.

 ## Contributing

 ### What do?

-Consider working on an existing issue [issue](https://github.com/dEAduction/dEAduction/issues); if you want to develop a new feature, open an issue first so we can discuss it.
-If you chose to work on an issue, reply to it first so we can discuss more precisely how we work together.
-Otherwise, here are new-issue contribution ideas, in order of
+Consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues); in that case add a comment so we can discuss.
+If you want to develop a new feature, open an issue first so we can discuss it.
+Here are new-issue contribution ideas, in order of
 preference:
-- **Refactor code**: yeah, please help us. d∃∀duction needs a strong code-base and as of now it is rather weak.
+- **Refactor code**: please help us. d∃∀duction needs a strong code-base and as of now it is rather weak.
 - **Report stuff**: bugs, refactoring suggestions, user interface suggestions, new features proposals, etc.
 - **Translate user interface**.